homjxi0e/SMBLoris_POc/README.md

 ------------------------------------------------------------------------------------------------------||

 SMBLoris works over IPv4 and IPv6, and acquiring multiple IPs on a LAN can amplify the attack.
 The amount of machines required to perform a distributed denial of service (DDoS) attack against more powerful servers is also significantly reduced.

+# But by me files
+1 rest.sh
+2 run.sh
+3 smb3.py
+Works only on Kali version 2 #
+Or
+SMBLoris.c
+Normal Works on All systems Linux !!
+Redhat kali And And And And Etc!!